Landcruiser87/AdventOfCode/2020/README.md

 ## 🎄 Summary 🎄

 These are my solutions for the [Advent of Code 2020](https://adventofcode.com/2020) challenges.
+Its currently 2025 but, I thought I'd do some older problems to help refresh my memory on how all this works

 ### Setup